jinghuazhao/GWAS-course/DATA.md

 [GAW](https://www.gaworkshop.org/). `The Genetic Analysis Workshops (GAWs) are a collaborative effort among genetic epidemiologists to evaluate and compare statistical genetic methods.
 For each GAW, topics are chosen that are relevant to current analytical problems in genetic epidemiology, and sets of real or computer-simulated data are distributed to investigators worldwide.
 Results of analyses are discussed and compared at meetings held in even-numbered years.`

+[ExAC](http://exac.broadinstitute.org/) is the Exome Aggregation Consortium, a coalition of investigators seeking to aggregate and harmonize exome sequencing data from a wide variety of large-scale sequencing projects, and to make summary data available.

 [1000 Genomes project](http://www.internationalgenome.org/) contains information on available data, software and publications.

 [The Haplotype Reference Consortium](http://www.haplotype-reference-consortium.org/) creates a large reference panel of human haplotypes by combining together sequencing data from multiple cohorts.